Application Information - United Midcoast Charities

 UMC works to empower Midcoast Maine nonprofits through finance and guidance, supporting a network of resources stronger than any single organization.
 UMC’s primary focus areas are food, housing, health & safety and economic security.

 UMC provides grants to local nonprofits for program and operational needs.
 UMC’s competitive grant process is open to 501(c)(3) nonprofits and groups in Knox and Waldo counties whose mission fulfills the needs of individuals or families falling within our four focus areas.
-Note that UMC does not fund capital projects, endowments, debt, private schools, sponsorship of events, candidates for public office, lobbying, funding to support annual appeals, and conferences/seminars.
+Note that UMC does not fund capital campaigns, endowments, debt, lobbying, annual appeals, sponsorship of events, conferences, seminars and does not fund private schools.

 Grant applications are thoroughly reviewed by UMC’s Grants Committee, with final decisions on funding recommendations made by the UMC Board of Directors.